Cancun in October 2026: Sargassum & Deals

 Late October (21-31)29-31°C high, 21-23°C nightLow season beginning — drierNoticeably better

 The shift is real.
 Late October mornings are cooler and less humid than anything since April.
 The brutal summer heat and humidity finally break.
-Many travelers who arrive in late October comment on the pleasant evenings — warm enough for beach walks, cool enough to not be sweating through dinner.
+Many travelers who arrive in late October get the best version of the month: warm beach days, easier evenings, low room rates, and fewer weather worries than early October.

 Water temperature (28-29°C) remains excellent throughout — the Caribbean holds heat well into autumn.